mehfoudcm/seat-optimizer/README.md

 The solution typically sees 25-35% capacity depending on the arena, cluster size, and ratio.

-if any questions feel free to reach out to christopherm@carolinahurricanes.com
+if any questions feel free to reach out to mehfoudcm@vcu.edu